-- 2. Demonstrate knowledge of our federal system. - 3.
-Describe separation of powers and checks and balances in both theory and practice.
+3. Describe separation of powers and checks and balances in both theory and practice in Texas.

-4. Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government.
+4. Demonstrate knowledge of the legislative, executive, and judicial branches of Texas Government.

-5. Evaluate the role of public opinion, interest groups, and political parties.

-6. Analyze the election process.
+5. Evaluate the role of public opinion, interest groups, and political parties in Texas.
+6. Analyze the state and local election process.